giomasce/asmc/README.md

-   sources are compiled, first to introduce some library code (like malloc/free, code for handling dynamic vectors and maps, some basic disk/filesystem driver and other utilities) and then to compile an Assembly compiler and a C compiler.
-These two compilers are not meant to be complete: they are just enough to build the following step, which is tinycc.
+   sources are compiled, first to introduce some library code (like malloc/free, code for handling dynamic vectors and maps, some basic disk/filesystem driver and other utilities) and then to compile an assembler and a C compiler.
+These two compilers are not meant to be
+   complete: they are just enough to build the following step, which is tinycc.

  * Then a suite of C test programs is compiled and executed.
 They test part of the C compiler and the C standard library.
 In line of